Overview

 Nature of Assignment

-Undergraduates learn about the organization, staffing, mission, activities, programs and services of the Division of New York State Police.
+Students learn about the organization, staffing, mission, activities, programs and services of the Division of New York State Police.
 In addition, they may be given a research project that addresses an issue of concern to the host Troop, the student, or the school.